The Vermont Statutes Online

 (a) General authority.
-Any financial institution which is authorized to do a lending business in this State may issue bank credit cards.
+Any financial institution that is authorized to do a lending business in this State may issue bank credit cards.

 (b) No discrimination.
 No financial institution shall discriminate against any applicant for a bank credit card on the bases set forth in section 10403 of this title.
 Nothing in this section shall be taken to prohibit the establishment of separate credit card accounts for persons who are married.

 (c) Statements of account.
-Issuers of bank credit cards shall promptly furnish a statement of each cardholder's account as of the end of each monthly period (which need not be a calendar month) in which there is any unpaid balance thereunder, which statement shall include the following information, not necessarily in the order stated:
+Issuers of bank credit cards shall promptly furnish a statement of each cardholder’s account as of the end of each monthly period, which need not be a calendar month, in which there is any unpaid balance on the account, which statement shall include the following information, not necessarily in the order stated:

 (1) the unpaid balance of the account at the beginning of the period;

 (2) the amount of cash advances, if any, during the period;

 (3) unless furnished by the seller or tax department to the cardholder by sales slip, memorandum, or otherwise, information in the statement of account sufficient to allow the cardholder reasonably to identify the transaction or delinquent taxes paid as permitted by 32 V.S.A. § 3109(c) during the period, the cash price and the date of each purchase or tax payment;

 (4) the payments and other credits applied to the cardholder’s account during the period;

 (5) the balance at the billing date for cash advances, property, and services subject to finance charge;